Vintage Opal Jewelry – The Nuts & Bolts

 Vintage opal jewelry often features opals set in gold or silver settings, depending on the era and design.
 Victorian opal jewelry frequently used 9k, 12k, or 18k gold settings, while Art Deco pieces often featured opals set in platinum or white gold.
 Other common settings include opal doublets and triplets, where a thin layer of opal is backed by a dark material or sandwiched between a clear top and dark backing to enhance the play-of-color.

-How Does Vintage Opal Jewelry Differ From Modern Opal Jewelry?
+How Does Vintage Opal Jewelry Differ from Modern Opal Jewelry?

 Vintage opal jewelry often showcases its respective era’s unique styles and craftsmanship, such as the intricate filigree work of Victorian pieces or the bold, geometric designs of Art Deco jewelry.
 Modern opal jewelry tends to focus more on showcasing the opal itself, with minimalist settings that allow the gemstone’s play of color to take center stage.
 Modern opal jewelry may also incorporate innovative materials and techniques, such as titanium settings or opal inlays.